wtnwin111/interview/README.md

     48) Given an array, which number can be divied by a or b. write code to generate smallest N number in the array when given a, b and N.  [Google]
         Like the Ugly Number in C1_42.
     49) Given an matrix M * N, write code to clock-wisely print the matrix
+    50) Given an array contains positive and negitive numbers, write code to re-arrange the array to make negitive number placed before positive number and the relative position of positive numbers and negitive numbers are not changed.
+        The best code should be: time O(N) and space O(1)

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.